gaurav137/azure-cleanroom-samples/README.md

 This repository demonstrates usage of an [Azure **_Confidential Clean Room_** (**CCR**)](https://github.com/Azure/azure-cleanroom) for multi-party collaboration.

+# Big Data Samples <!-- omit from toc -->
+Please see [here](big-data/README.md) instead for the steps to follow for running clean rooms for big data analytics using Spark.

 # Table of Contents <!-- omit from toc -->
 <!--
   DO NOT UPDATE THIS MANUALLY